-Jesca Prudencio is a director, choreographer, and community based artist.
-She is dedicated to developing new theatrical works that humanize issues and explore the tension between cultures.
-She focuses on new plays, musicals, and dance theater works across in New York, regionally, and internationally.
-She is the recipient of the Old Vic US/UK Exchange under Kevin Spacey, The Drama League Fall Fellowship, and one of the first recipients awarded The Julie Taymor World Theater Fellowship.
+Jesca Prudencio is a creative director, choreographer, and educator.
+She is dedicated to developing new theatrical happenings that explore the tension and bridges between cultures.
+She focuses on new plays, musicals, film, and dance theater in New York, regionally, and internationally.
+Jesca has developed original works at The Kennedy Center, La Jolla Playhouse, The Old Globe, Playwrights Realm, East West Players, NAMT, La MaMa ETC, The Public, and The Movement Theatre Company, and Virgin Voyages cruise lines.

 As an educator, she has taught workshops and courses at numerous universities and institutions across the U.S. and Asia.
-Jesca was the former Education Director and current Associate Artist/ Lead Trainer for Ping Chong + Company, she has worked as a writer, director, and associate on a dozen interdisciplinary and documentary theater projects across the U.S., including Oregon Shakespeare Festival, BAM, and The Smithsonian.
+Jesca was the former Education Director at Ping Chong + Company, where she worked as a writer, director, and associate on a dozen interdisciplinary and documentary theater projects across the U.S., including Oregon Shakespeare Festival, BAM, and The Smithsonian.
 Jesca is currently on faculty as Head of Directing at San Diego State University.
 She holds a BFA in Drama from NYU Tisch, and an MFA in Directing from UC San Diego.